-2013-2014 will mark the sixth year of technology-based software assigning through NJSIAA.
+2018-2019 will mark the tenth year of technology-based software assigning through NJSIAA.
 At the end of 2011, nearly 100% of all regular season assignments have been made through the Arbiter system.
-During the 2010-2011 year, NJSIAA made state tournament assignments for winter track, basketball and spring track through the Arbiter and have continued to do so and will during the 2013-2014 seasons.
+During the 2010-2011 year, NJSIAA made state tournament assignments for winter track, basketball and spring track through the Arbiter and as of the end of the 2016- 2017 school year, all NJSIAA sponsored sports used the Arbiter to assign all levels of the state tournaments.

-NJSIAA shall continue and will include all state tournament payments (when NJSIAA makes such payments) to officials through RefPay, an online, electronic method of transferring funds from our account to the state tournament assignor(s) account.
+NJSIAA shall continue and will include all state tournament payments (when the NJSIAA makes such payments) to officials through ArbiterPay, an online, electronic method of transferring funds from our account to the state tournament assignor(s) account.
 From that account individual officials will be able to transfer their game fee(s) into their personal account that they have set up.
 This move was promulgated by the SCI report's recommendation for greater fiscal accountability.
 NJSIAA is committed to this program and through its partnership with ArbiterSports will help officials and assignors as we transition to this payment system.

 Lastly, at the NFHS Summer Conference in San Diego, CA in 2010, the NFHS officially announced their partnership with ArbiterSports.com as the official site of on-line testing and professional development training for officials.
-NJSIAA, except for a few special situatios, will conduct all sport officials' testing at the on-line testing portal at Arbiter Sports through the NJSIAA Central Hub.
+NJSIAA, except for a few special situations, will conduct all sport officials' testing at the on-line testing portal at Arbiter Sports through the NJSIAA Central Hub.
 Once again, in order to fulfill your obligation in terms of taking and passing a test that is determined by your local association, if it is the NFHS test for that sport, the individual official must have an email address.